Devadharshini20/MSOD-PT/README.md

 Multiple small object detection and prioritized tracking using deep learning #yolov8
 # Object Detection for Navy Rescue Operations

 This project implements object detection using a custom pretrained YOLOv8 model to detect small boats, ships, and humans in Navy rescue operations.
-The project includes deep learning prioritized tracking, with a focus on accurately identifying and tracking these objects in challenging maritime environments. for mre details check the paper publication https://ieeexplore.ieee.org/document/10391309
+The project includes deep learning prioritized tracking, with a focus on accurately identifying and tracking these objects in challenging maritime environments.
+For more details check the paper https://ieeexplore.ieee.org/document/10391309

 ## Introduction